lidiyacommercetools/ProductConfig/README.md

 Problem encoding where facts are coded as #external "fact".
 This is mandatory due to grounding.
 If this is ommited, facts will not be used as reasoning in the explanation.

 File Two to Include:
 Answer set in question and the atom to explain.
-Also include all the facts as "fact(...)".
 An example for Sudoku is in the repository.